 - Thickness planer (thicknesser).
 This planer type serves for cutting pieces of wood of the required thickness.
 The wood is pulled in from one end of the planer (infeed) and passes the cutter, led by the rollers.
 This results in cutting this piece of wood to the desired thickness with perfectly parallel upper and lower faces.

-Secondly, you need to pay attention to those planer parameters that influence the Performance:
+Secondly, you need to pay attention to those planer parameters that influence the performance:

 - Workpiece size.
 These features determine the maximum width and height of a workpiece that can be machined with a planer.
-Therefore, the higher these values are, the bigger workpiece can be machined with a planer.
+Therefore, the higher these values are, the bigger the workpiece can be machined with a planer.

 - Depth-of-cut.
 This parameter defines the thickness of a wood layer that a planer removes at a single pass.
 The bigger the cutting depth is, the fewer times you'd need to run a workpiece on the tool to remove a thick layer of wood.

 - Motor power.
 This aspect directly determines the power of a planer and its ability to process more wood throughout the day.
 More powerful electric planers are capable of dubbing tough wood.
 With that being said, when you use a tool equipped with a low-power motor, you might need to run a workpiece several times on a planer to achieve the desired thickness of a board.